rimhajal/mapstatic/README.md

 ## Structure

 A beamer presentation is stored in the `./beamer` folder alongside the necessary style file to run the file.
-The documentation was made using the sphinx package in the `./documentation` directory.
+The documentation was made using sphinx, it can be found in the `./documentation` directory.

 *Tests functions* are implemented in the `./mapstatic/tests` folder in order to assure the good development of this package.
 A continuous integration hook action is disposed in the `./github/workflows` folder which triggers an action at each push.

-Every bit of the main code is in the `./mapstatic` folder.
+The main code is in the `./mapstatic` folder.